-This substantive law applies equally to original claims and petitions for judicial review.
+The Developer's attempt to discard decades of binding land use decisions from this Court on the basis that they arose in a petition for judicial review posture is a false premise.
 In a constitutional challenge to denial of a building permit (i.e., not a PJR case), this Court squarely rejected the notion that owners have vested rights in a discretionary land use approval.
 Boulder City v.
 Cinnamon Hills Assocs., 110 Nev.
 238, 246, 871 P.2d 322, 325 (1994).
-The Developer's Answer ignores this binding authority.
+The Developer's Opposition ignores this binding authority.

-Additionally, the Developer distorts City of Henderson v.
+Additionally, the Developer mischaracterizes the holding in City of Henderson v.
 Eighth Jud.
 Dist.
 Ct., 137 Nev.
 Adv.
 Op.
-26, 489 P.3d 908, 912 (2021), beyond recognition.
+26, 489 P.3d 908, 912 (2021).
 Recognizing that "civil actions and judicial review proceedings are fundamentally different," and focusing on the different procedures, scope of review and allowable evidence that are used in each, the Court in Henderson concluded that the two types of proceedings should not be combined.
 Id.
 The Court said nothing about the substantive law that should be applied.
 See id.
 It has long been established that the same land use law applies to original claims and PJRs.
 Compare Boulder City, 110 Nev. at 242, 871 P.2d at 322 to Stratosphere Gaming, 120 Nev. at 527-28, 96 P.3d at 759-60.

-b.
+e.
 The Evidence Cited By The Developer Does Not Establish Any Type Of Taking

-Although the Developer fills its Answer with a host of inflammatory material, it only identifies three City actions in its takings analysis: (1) denial of the Application (which sought a General Plan Amendment and Site Development

-Review) and a Master Development Agreement application; (2) denial of the applications for new fencing and access points; and (3) adoption of bills related to golf course repurposing.
-Answer 19, 33-35.
-These actions are described in more detail in Section A(2)(b) supra and did not authorize public use, obstruct the Developer's access, or dispossess the Developer.
-They also did not deny "all economic use" of the Badlands or render it valueless because the City approved 435 luxury condominiums in the Badlands parcel as a whole, and the Developer did not ripen its claims by obtaining a final decision from the City as to the extent of development the City might allow.
-Indeed, in its Answer, the Developer does not even address the parcel-as-a-whole doctrine or the substantial development the City permitted in the PRMP and the Badlands, which conferred a multi-million-dollar benefit to the Developer.
+Although the Developer fills its Opposition with a host of inflammatory material, it only identifies three City actions in its takings analysis: (1) denial of the Application (which sought a General Plan Amendment and Site Development Review) and a Master Development Agreement application; (2) denial of the applications for new fencing and access points; and (3) adoption of bills related to golf course repurposing.
+Opposition 25-26.
+These actions are described in more detail supra and did not authorize public use, obstruct the Developer's access, or dispossess the Developer.